URL path: Index page // Cadmium (Cd)

 How can the risk of exposure to Cadmium be reduced?

-At home, Cadmium-containing substances and Nickel-Cadmium batteries should be kept out of the reach of small children.
+At home, Cadamium-containing substances and Nickel-cadmium batteries should be kept out of the reach of small children.

 Cadmium is a component of cigarette smoke.
-Avoid smoking indoors, such as indoors or in the car, to limit exposure.
+Avoid smoking indoors, such as in the car, to limit exposure.

 If you are exposed to Cadmium at your workplace, use all safety precautions to prevent Cadmium-containing dust from being transported home on your clothing, skin, hair, or tools.

-A balanced diet can reduce the amount of Cadmium obtained from foods and beverages.
+A balanced diet can reduce the amount of Cadmium from foods and beverages.

 How can one determine if one has been exposed to Cadmium?

 Cadmium can be measured in blood, urine, hair, or nails.
-The concentration of Cadmium in the urine has been shown to accurately reflect the amount of Cadmium in the body.
-Cadmium concentration in the blood reflects recent exposure to Cadmium.
-The concentration of Cadmium in urine indicates both recent and past exposure.
+The concentration of Cadmium in urine has been shown to reflect the amount of Cadmium in the body accurately.
+Cadmium concentration in the blood reflects recent exposure to Cadmium, while the concentration of Cadmium in urine indicates both recent and past exposure.

 We can measure Cadmium levels in the blood and most biological materials.